|

 for more information. (homedatasheet.com, Inc. is not affiliated with the National Weather Service)

-iDamage also uses Mapkit, natively coded Google maps on the iPhone.
+iDamage also uses Mapkit, natively coded Apple maps on the iPhone.
 It is possible your IP address and locations viewed will be recorded on their servers.
 See:

 Similar data is recorded by us, homedatasheet.com, Inc. We will use this data to improve iDamage over time and develop exciting, new products.
 Additionally, to facilitate push notifications, an identifying token unique to your mobile device is stored on our server.
 This token contains no personal information or information regarding your location.